grafana/tempo/docs/design-proposals/2023-05 vParquet3.md

 To keep the scope small only the following features are implemented for now:

 * Only attributes with string values can be promoted to dedicated columns on resource and span level
-* Tenants can manually configure which attributes are promoted to dedicated columns
+* Attributes promoted to dedicated columns can be manually configured per tenant
 * Support for changing dedicated column configurations
   * Compactor treats different configs as different encodings
   * Queriers read blocks with different configured columns